VT-Zhang/get-a-room/modules.md

 [Project Summary](index.md) | [Use Cases](use_cases.md) | [Requirements](requirements.md) | [High-Level Design](high_level_design.md) | [Modules](modules.md) | [Design Rationale](design_rationale.md) | [Conclusion](conclusion.md)

+In this section, we will discuss each of the core module's fuction, flow as well as illustrate the UML diagram for main variables and methods inside each class.
+As mentioned before, with the decoupled design, the client side system does not contain any core business logics.
+It only interacts with the user and visually presents the data passed from the server side system.
+Therefore, the main focus of this Module section is on the core modules of the server side system.

 ## 1. The Happy Path Flow

 ![Happy_Path_Flow_Chart](https://user-images.githubusercontent.com/24898162/95685389-94edb000-0bc5-11eb-9427-1003c1e89001.jpg)